singlestore-labs/singlestore-hasura-connector/README.md

 | SINGLESTORE_SSL_CIPHERS             |             | Cipher suite specification.
 If specified, it replaces the default value. |
 | SINGLESTORE_SSL_PASSPHRASE          |             | Cipher suite specification.
 If specified, it replaces the default value. |
 | SINGLESTORE_SSL_REJECT_UNAUTHORIZED | true        | If enabled, the server rejects any connection that is not authorized with the list of supplied CAs. |

+If `SINGLELSTORE_URL` is set these variables are ignored.

 ### Step 3: Introspect your data source